Marcellod1/motion-based-lockscreen/README.md

-# motion-based-lockscreen
+# ocr-lockscreen
-A motion based lock screen concept
+A lockscreen concept using Optical Character Recognition (OCR)